Rhetoric and Composition

 Greg Clark is University Professor of English.
 He has taught at BYU since 1985.
 He designs each course around a pressing question and students use assigned readings, class discussions, and research to develop their own answers, sharing their progress along the way.

 At BYU he has directed the University Writing Program and the American Studies program, chaired the English Department, and served as an associate dean in the College of Humanities.
-Beyond BYU, he has been editor of Rhetoric Society Quarterly and executive director of the Rhetoric Society of America, He is currently president of that organization.
+Beyond BYU, he has served as editor of Rhetoric Society Quarterly as well as executive director and, most recently, president of Rhetoric Society of America.

 He publishes essays and books that explore meeting points of rhetoric and aesthetic experience, what he calls rhetorical aesthetics.
 His most recent book is Civic Jazz (Chicago, 2015).